First Corinthians 10:14–22 and 11:17–34 . . .

 Week One: 1 Corinthians 10:14–22

-Let's face it!
+Let’s face it!
 Instead of working to bless God by giving him the worship that he alone deserves, we often worship ourselves.
 Instead of serving others, we seek our own good.
-In these two weeks' passages, Apostle Paul will document how true freedom occurs when we put God and others first.
-He first supplements this documentation by giving us a warning.
+We’ll see in these two back-to-back studies how Apostle Paul documents the way true freedom occurs when we put God and others first.
+Initially, he’ll supplement this testimonial by giving us a warning:

-Flee idolatry or fight God Paul informs us that idolatry is sin, because God is the only true God and that he's a jealous lover who won't share our affections with anyone or anything else.
+Flee idolatry or fight God Paul informs us that idolatry is sin, because God is the only true God and that he’s a jealous lover who won’t share our affections with anyone or anything else.
 In v.
-10:14, Paul begins with a straightforward command: "Therefore, my dear friends, flee from idolatry."
-In the Old Testament, "idolatry" was the worship of pagan gods.
-In the 21st century, we're still idolaters, however, we've become sophisticated idolaters; our idols appear more innocent since they are people, possessions, work, and leisure.
-Nevertheless, if anyone or anything — besides God — gets our best thoughts, feelings, and energy, in reality we've become idolaters.
+14 (shown at the bottom of the page), Paul begins with a straightforward command: “Therefore, my dear friends, flee from idolatry.”
+In the Old Testament, “idolatry” was the worship of pagan gods; in the 21st century, we’re still idolaters, however, we’ve become sophisticated idolaters; our idols appear more innocent since they’re people, possessions, work, and leisure.
+Nevertheless, if anyone or anything — besides God — gets our best thoughts, feelings, and energy, we’ve become idolaters, in reality.

 In vv.
-16–22 (see this passage below), Paul asks seven rhetorical questions in seven verses, inviting the Corinthians and us to carefully consider his words.
-First, Paul uses the Lord's Supper and Israel's sacrificial meals as an analogy to demonstrate that God's people have always had one God.
+16–22, Paul asks seven rhetorical questions in seven verses, inviting the Corinthians [and us] to carefully consider his words.
+First, he uses the Lord’s Supper and Israel’s sacrificial meals as an analogy to demonstrate that God’s people have always had only one God.
 Second, he warns Israel and us against idolatry, informing us that any kind of idolatrous involvement contradicts our identity in Jesus Christ.
-Here, he shows how the communion table is a symbol of our relationship with Christ, the very source of our spiritual life.
-He's also the source of the unity that we have as brothers and sisters in his church body.
-So when we partake together of the elements at the communion table, Paul says it involves a sharing (koinonia) with the Lord Jesus and fellow believers.
+Here, he shows how the communion table is a symbol of our relationship with Christ, the very source of our spiritual life; he’s also the source of the unity that we have as brothers and sisters in his church body.
+So when we partake together of the elements at the communion table, Paul says it involves a sharing (Greek koinonia) with the Lord Jesus and fellow believers.
 In v.
-18, he furthers his analogy, saying that the same dynamic was at work in ancient Israel as worshipers ate sacrificial meals in the temple in Jerusalem (see Deuteronomy 14:22–27).
+18, he furthers his analogy, saying that the same dynamic was at work in ancient Israel when worshipers ate sacrificial meals in the temple in Jerusalem (see Deuteronomy 14:22–27).

 So, by proclamation, when we come to the Lord’s table, in essence, we eat the elements just as we live by them; Jesus is our source of life and strength.
 That sacred meal defines who we are in Jesus Christ.
 We’ve died to sin with him and we’ve been resurrected to new life because of his resurrection life.